Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/08-n-body-simulator/Module_05_host_sw/README.md

 The host application repeats these actions for 300 timesteps.
 You can provide the `--timesteps <num_timesteps>` command line input to specify how many timesteps (iterations) the design runs for.

-The following is the general execution flow for the host applications.
+The following figure shows the general execution flow for the host applications.

 ![alt text](images/host_app_flow_chart_2.PNG)